CMakePP/CMakePPLang/docs/source/getting_started/index.rst

 This part provides some helpful information for users who want to get started using CMakePPCore.
-If you are unfamiliar with the CMake language, it is best to start with Prerequisite CMake Fundamentals.
-If you have a solid grasp of the CMake language, start by Obtaining CMakePP and then move on to CMakePP Examples to learn the basics of using CMakePPCore.
+If you are unfamiliar with the CMake language, it is best to start by learning the basics of the CMake language.
+If you are already familiar with the CMake language, start by :ref:`auto-downloading-cmakepp` and then move on to :ref:`cmakepp-examples` to learn the basics of using CMakePPCore.

-TODO: Fix linking

 .. toctree::
    :maxdepth: 3